printify/printify-frontend-homework-2.0/1-angular-task/README.md

 ## Setup
 - Install dependencies `npm i`
 - Start with `npm start`
-- Generate components, services, etc with `ng generate` e.g. `ng generate component path/my-component` [Documentation](https://angular.io/cli/generate)
+- Generate components, services, etc with `ng generate` e.g. `npm run ng generate component path/my-component` [Documentation](https://angular.io/cli/generate)

 ## High level overview structure of the app
 - Header component is a prepared component.
 You don't have to edit it.
-- Home is a page with a Blueprint card grid
-- Home page has a search component
-- Blueprint page has some details about the blueprint

 ## Implementation steps
-### Part 1 - Grid component with search
+### Part 1 - A page displaying blueprints that can be searched
-1. Get blueprints using the according Printify mock API below
+- Display blueprints from the endpoint in the **API** section
-2. Blueprints grid can be filtered with a search input
+- The blueprints can be filtered using a search input.
+Search can be done using the blueprint name
-3. No search result shows an empty search result message
+- No search result shows an empty result message to the user
+- The route for this blueprint list page is the root page i.e. 'http://localhost:4200'

 ### Part 2 (Optional) - Blueprint page
 1. Get a blueprint using the according Printify mock API below